 We are looking back on a year 2017 both busy and sad.
-Apart from brief trips to Barcelona and Copenhagen at the beginning of the year, we spent several months in Japan updating guide books, but we could also add a short visit to South Korea.
-In summer, we had planned a 10 day hike along the Peaks of the Balkans but had to return to Germany early to attend to Natascha's sister who had been hospitalised and subsequently, and very quickly, died of ALS.
+Apart from brief trips to Barcelona and Copenhagen at the beginning of the year, we spent several months travellin in Japan and updating our travel guide books, but we could also add a short sightseeing visit to South Korea.
+In summer, we had planned a 10 day hike along the Peaks of the Balkans but had to return to Germany early to attend to Natascha’s sister who had been hospitalised and subsequently, and very quickly, died of ALS.
 This death also dominated the rest of our year, although we had more writing work to do and Natascha did tour guiding in Central Asia and in Japan in autumn.
 In October and November we managed to fit in a bit of hiking and climbing in Bavaria, on El Hierro and Tenerife.

 Countries visited in 2017

 Spain – we went in February to visit Barcelona for the first time.
 Although this was long before the terror and the Catalan independence crisis, Barcelona was not overcrowded as winter is low season.
-In November we went back to Spain for a second time and spent two weeks climbing on Tenerife and hiking to Spain's westernmost spot on El Hierro.
+In November we travelled back to Spain for a second time and spent two weeks climbing on Tenerife and hiking to Spain’s westernmost spot on El Hierro.

-Japan – while all our trips to Japan this year were work-related (altogether we spent about 4 months in the country) and we revisited lots of places, we did see some new areas including remote areas of Akita (Oga Peninsula and Shirakami Sanchi), the bizarre island of Gunkanjima, and a couple of industrial World Heritage sites.
+Japan – while all our trips to Japan this year were work-related (altogether we spent about 4 months travelling the country) and we revisited lots of places, we did see some new areas including remote areas of Akita (Oga Peninsula and Shirakami Sanchi), the bizarre island of Gunkanjima, and a couple of industrial World Heritage sites.

-South Korea – not having been to South Korea for over 10 years, it was amazing to see how tremendously the country has changed.
+South Korea – not having travelled to South Korea for over 10 years, it was amazing to see how tremendously the country has changed.
 We returned to some places we have been to previously but also visited new sites in Gongju und Buyeo and explored more of the port town of Busan than we had before.

 Uzbekistan – Natascha went for two weeks doing tour guiding work along the classical route.